Pan American Games: List of Pan American Games

 Map of Pan American Games locations (host cities in red dots).
 Countries that have hosted one Pan Am Games are shaded green, while countries that have hosted two or more are shaded blue.

 The Pan American Games have been hosted by 17 cities in 11 countries.
 Mexico and Canada have hosted three Pan American Games each, more than any other nation.
-Among cities, only Winnipeg and Mexico City hosted the Games twice.
-The city of Lima, Peru which previously hosted the Games in 2019, will serve as the host city once again in 2027, making this the third city to have hosted the Games twice.
+Among cities, only Winnipeg and Mexico City have hosted the Games twice.
+The city of Lima, Peru, which hosted the Games in 2019, will be the host city again in 2027, making this the third city to have hosted the Games twice.